What is the relevant legislative framework?

 In civil cases, parties may agree in principle on the appropriate penalty to be imposed and make submissions to the Court accordingly.

 In criminal sentencing, a prosecutor cannot agree on or make submissions as to the appropriate penalty or range, although it can indicate if the Court would fall into appellable error were it to impose a sentence within a penalty range submitted by the accused.
-In both cases, ultimately it is for the Court to determine the appropriate penalty/fine.
+However, in both civil and criminal cases, ultimately it is for the Court to determine the appropriate penalty/fine.

 Civil proceedings can be settled at any time prior to judgment.
 The parties will usually file with the Court an agreed statement of facts and may also file joint submissions on penalty.
 In criminal proceedings, a settlement will usually involve agreement as to the charges to which the defendant will plead guilty, agreeing the parameters for settlement where permissible, and filing an agreed statement of facts.